-It comprises more than 25 templates that have been designed by keeping the internet laws in mind.
+It comprises more than 25 templates that have been designed by keeping privacy and other common laws in mind.
 Also, you get to choose the industry your business is working in.
 According to that, this plugin shows you the content.
 On the right side, you can find the list of templates to choose from.
 You can then edit it a bit and hit the publish button.

 - Template for EU Cookies:

-If you wish to experience tremendous growth of your business while staying away from troubles simultaneously, following the ethics of EU Cookie Laws becomes essential for you.
-Keeping this in mind, WPLegalPages provides an option to create a policy, following this law.
+If you wish to experience tremendous business growth while staying away from troubles simultaneously, following the ethics of EU Cookie Laws becomes essential for you.
+Keeping this in mind, WPLegalPages provides an option to create a policy following this law.

-With its independent template, you can create a cookie message and let your users know about the same.
+With its independent template, you can create a cookie message and let your users know about it.